ImKinziRoze/ImKinziRoze/README.md

 🧚🏻‍♀️ Want to Reach Me?! 🟰 ImKinziRoze@Email.Com

-🤍 EMAIL IS FOR SERIOUS INQUIRIES ONLY PLEASE!
+🤍 EMAIL 🟰 SERIOUS INQUIRIES ONLY PLEASE!

 <!---
 ImKinziRoze/ImKinziRoze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.